keithjgrant/Taming-CSS/Crawling/chapter2.md

 `a:link` refers to an `<a>` that has an href attribute.  `a:visited` refers to a link that the user has already been to before (i.e. its url is in the browser's history).  `a:hover` specifies styles to apply to the link when the user hovers their mouse cursor over it.  `a:active` styles the link after the user activates it, whether by clicking it with their mouse, tabbing to it with their keyboard and pressing enter, or tapping it on a touchscreen device.

-Note the order of these selectors.
-Because they all have the same specificity, the cascade causes a later declaration to override an earlier one.
-If a visited link is active, we want the active color to appear, so we put that selector later, etc.  For years, I knew the order of these mattered, but never stopped to think about why.
-There's no deep voodoo to it; it's just the cascade doing what it does.
-If you don't want to stop and reason through the cascade every time, though, a helpful acronym to remember this order is "LoVe HAte".
+The order of these selectors is important.
+If a visited link is active, we want the active color to appear, so we put that selector later, etc.  We will look more at why this behaves the way it does in chapter 4, but for now, a helpful acronym to remember this order is "LoVe HAte".

 The `:active` state is often overlooked.
 We usually develop on fast computers with fast Internet connections.
 When we click a link and the next page loads in an instant, we don't even notice that quick flicker of red text.
 But on a slow connection--say, on a smartphone with a 3G connection--that red text means a lot.
 It tells the user, for the two or three seconds after they tap a link but before anything else on the screen changes, that the page is loading, and they do not need to tap again.
-Be sure to do something visually with the active state, even if it is very subtle.
+Be sure to change something visually with the active state, even if it is subtle.

 The `a:link` is a bit of an odd relic from early HTML.
 Originally, there were two uses for the `<a>` tag.
 The first was a standard link, using the `href` attribute.
 The second was a named key point in your document such as `<a name="section-two">`.
 Then you could link directly to that point on the page using `<a href="#section-two">`.
 This is where the name "anchor" comes from, as it was where one webpage was "anchored" to another via a hyperlink.

 The second use is no longer practiced much, and is in fact deprecated in HTML5.
 You can obtain the same behavior by using an id instead, and you can put it on any type of element you want, not just an `<a>` (`<span id="section-two">`).

 In modern web applications, it is common to have anchors that activate functionality via JavaScript, and don't in fact link directly to another page.
 This creates a bit of a problem, as we still want them to look and behave like a normal link.
 To get this behavior, we often see `href="#"` or `href="javascript:void()"`, because there must be an `href` for the browser to treat it like a link.
-Then, at least with `href="#"`, we have to be sure to call `event.preventDefault()` in the JavaScript handler to stop the browser from following the link.
+Then (if we used `href="#"`), we have to be sure to call `event.preventDefault()` in the JavaScript handler to stop the browser from following the link.

 Another, less common, option is to omit the `href` attribute and style `a` instead of `a:link`.
 The link behavior we lose when we do this the underline and the cursor behavior when mousing over the link.
 Thankfully, we can easily replicate both of these with CSS: